Molasses-Pecan Sticky Buns Recipe

 - 2. Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Cover and let rest for 10 minutes.

-- 3. Roll into a 14-in. x 12-in. rectangle.
+- 3. Roll into a 14x12-in. rectangle.
 Spread butter to within 1/2 in. of edges; sprinkle with cinnamon.
 Roll up jelly-roll style, starting with a long side; pinch seams to seal.
 Cut into 12 rolls.

 - 4. In a small saucepan, melt remaining butter.
-Stir in the brown sugar, pecans and molasses; pour into a greased 13-in. x 9-in. baking dish.
+Stir in the brown sugar, pecans and molasses; pour into a greased 13x9-in. baking dish.
 Place rolls, cut side down, in dish.

 - 5. Cover and let rise in a warm place until doubled, about 15 minutes.
 Bake at 375° for 25-30 minutes or until golden brown.
 Immediately invert onto a serving platter.
 Serve warm.
 Yield: 12 servings.